About us

 At JPII, we honor families and support parents in their responsibility as primary educators of their children.
 Here, parents seeking to nurture their own holy families treasure the opportunity to maximize their time and influence with their children as they grow and mature.

-A History of St. John Paul II Preparatory School
+History of John Paul II Preparatory

 Continue reading